 "The subject of Potions is not the subject of chemistry!"
 Snape hissed.
 "I've told you time and time again: it has little to do with Muggle dalliances in simplified elements!"

 "Chemistry Nazi," Harry accused him, waving a finger.
-"Perhaps if you looked into the subject, you wouldn't think chemistry quite unworthy of being compared to Potions," he prodded with a grin.
+"Perhaps if you looked into the subject, you wouldn't think chemistry so unworthy of being compared to Potions," he prodded with a grin.

 Harry scratched his neck.
-"I'm not the end-all-be-all in chemistry, that might not be the right definition, you know."
+"I'm not an expert in chemistry, so that might not be the best advice, you know."

 "It's absurd!
 We do not simply cross our fingers to ensure that our experiments will not cause a number of insalubrious effects.
 Neither should Muggles, for that matter!"

-Snape went on, ignoring Harry's wily comments during his diatribe.
-Harry turned the heat down on the Bunsen and continued to stir, careful to go widdershins under Snape's careful eye, since he had finished his angry fit and was watching Harry silently.
+Snape went on, ignoring Harry's comments during his diatribe.
+Harry turned the heat down on the Bunsen and continued to stir, careful to go widdershins under Snape's watchful eye.

-Harry scoffed.
+When Snape got particularly ridiculous, Harry scoffed.
 "I've told you it's nothing like that.
 Chemists know the properties of each element, and they take the correct actions to prevent 'insalubrious effects.'" he argued.
 He didn't progress any further on the topic, choosing to nettle the man about something else.
 "And, really, can't you say, it's not a roll of the dice, ace.
-You always gotta be prepared for a buggered experiment, rather than all that roundabout nonsense you just went on about?"
+You always gotta be prepared for a buggered experiment, rather than all that roundabout big-worded nonsense?"

 Snape's eyes spat fire.
 "Am I not speaking idiotically enough for you?" he snarled.

-"You are, sir," he said, finally stepping away from the potion that was exactly the correct thickness, color, and aroma it was supposed to be.
+"You are, sir," he said, finally stepping away from the potion that was exactly the correct thickness, colour, and aroma it was supposed to be.
 Ha!
 There.
-"I just think you're a prick with a bad attitude."
+"I just think you're a prick with an excellent vocabulary."

 "Coming from a salaciously obtuse young man such as yourself, forgive me if I find your opinion erroneous."